AquaFAN171029/boundingBox-drawing-tool-for-Qwen2509/README.md

 ## 3. Configuration

 `IMAGE_DIR = "."`                 # folder containing images

 `CLASS_ID = 0`                    # YOLO class id

 `OUTPUT_BOXED_DIR = "boxed"`      # output folder for boxed images

 `OUTPUT_LABEL_DIR = "labels"`     # output folder for YOLO labels

 Supported image formats:

-.png  .jpg  .jpeg  .bmp
+`.png  .jpg  .jpeg`

-The script will find all images in IMAGE_DIR with these extensions and process them in sorted filename order.
+The script will find all images in `IMAGE_DIR` with these extensions and process them in sorted filename order.

 ## 4. Prepare Images
 Put the images you want to label into IMAGE_DIR.